-11 CHANGES
+CHANGES 12

-11.1 CHANGES TO THIS POLICY
+12.1 CHANGES TO THIS POLICY

-All changes to this policy must be approved by the Minnesota Repeater Council.
+All changes to this policy must be approved by a simple majority of voting members of the Minnesota Repeater Council.

-If any group does not agree with this policy or the interpretation of the Frequency Coordinator, they may submit, in writing, a request that the MRC Chairman convene a Board of Appeals to review the decision.
-The board or appeals will consist of the MRC Chairman, Metro area Owner or Operator, MRC User Liaison, Non-metro owner or Operator, and the Frequency Coordinator.
+If any group does not agree with the interpretation of this policy by the Frequency Coordinator, they may submit, in writing, a request that the MRC Chairman convene a Board of Appeals to review the decision.
+The board or appeals will consist of the MRC Chairman, Metro area Owner or Operator, MRC User Liaison, Non-metro Owner or Operator, and the Frequency Coordinator.

-Originally produced by Lion Templin KB9ENE 2009-04-28 Updated as adopted Fall 2010 by Ben Franske K0BEN 2011-04-08
+Originally produced by Lion Templin KB9ENE 2009-04-28 Updated as adopted Fall 2010 by Ben Franske K0BEN 2011-04-08 Updated as proposed Spring 2012 by Ben Franske K0BEN 2012-05-06 Updated as adopted Fall 2015 by Ben Franske K0BEN 2016-04-22